dssimmons-codes/AMDAT/Manual/overview.md

 _./AMDAT \<FLAGS\>_

 \<FLAGS\> refers to a series of options built in to AMDAT.
-These flags can given in any combination in any order.
+These flags can be given in any combination in any order.
 Below is a list of flags and their respective syntax.

 _-i \<INPUT FILE\>_